 Grade Description Quality Points Counted in GPA?

-Α Excellent 4 Yes
+А Excellent 4 Yes

 В Good 3 Yes

 С Average 2 Yes

 D Poor 1 Yes

 F Unsatisfactory 0 Yes

 W Withdrawal 0 No

-WD Approved 0 No

-Withdrawal

 I Incomplete 0 No

-N In Progress 0 No

 Р Pass 0 No

 U Unsatisfactory 0 No

-^{} Developmental Studies Courses Only
+^{} Designated Courses Only

 An "I" grade is given to a student who is passing but is prevented by documented extraordinary circumstances from completing a course on schedule.
 The instructor of record determines whether or not such circumstances pertain.
 The "I" grade becomes an "F" if the work is not completed by the end of four weeks into the next semester (not including summer).
 Only the instructor of record may change an officially posted grade.
-Any exception must have the endorsement of the Department Head, Dean, and the Chief Academic Officer.
+All grade changes have the endorsement of the Department Head, and Dean.